DTW-DanWard/OctopusDeployUtilities/readme.md

 * It comes with fun helper tools written in PowerShell.
   * Aggregates all  data in an export into a single object for easy parsing.
   * Test/filter your projects based on deploy process type.
-  * Search your variables by name and/or value across all projects & included variable sets.
+  * Search your variables by name or value across all projects & included variable sets.
   * And more!

 ## You are Getting Curious...?